 Early History of the Duffel family

-Another 399 words (28 lines of text) covering the years 1190, 1273, 1379 and 1383 are included under the topic Early Duffel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Duffel research.
+Another 200 words (14 lines of text) covering the years 1190, 1273, 1379, 1383 and 1678 are included under the topic Early Duffel History in all our PDF Extended History products and printed products wherever possible.

 Duffel Spelling Variations